tdauth/warcraft-iii-wishlist/README.md

 * Health bar for destructables in Reforged like it used to be in Frozen Throne.
 * The Channel ability should get an option to be auto cast or not.
 This would help to create custom auto cast spells.
 * Let raw code object IDs like `'hfot'` be longer than 4 letters to make them more expressive: `'footman'`.
+* Show some warning when removing used assets in World Editor.
+Check if icons, models etc. are used in object data, UI data etc. and warn the user before moving it.
+* Add World Editor action to list unused assets by checking object data, UI data etc.
 * Support multiple game versions by version checks at runtime:

 ```jass